Testing the isotropy of high energy cosmic rays using spherical needlets: Nonparametric tests on the sphere

 Condition (\ref{eq:rate-optimal-1}) says that if the separation rate vanishes faster that $r_n$, then no test can do better than the blind random decision, for which the sum of the errors of the two kinds is exactly 1.
-Condition (\ref{eq:rate-optimal-2}) says that there exist a decision that is efficient for such a separation rate, so that this rate is indeed a critical rate.
+Condition (\ref{eq:rate-optimal-2}) says that there exists a decision that is efficient for such a separation rate, so that this rate is indeed a critical rate.

-It is clear that a good test become sensitive to closer and closer alternative hypothesis $\hyp{1,n}$ when the sample size $n$ grows.
-The critical radius gives a precise and quantitative for this behavior.
+It is clear that a good test become sensitive to a closer and closer alternative hypothesis $\hyp{1,n}$ when the sample size $n$ grows.
+The notation of critical radius gives a precise and quantitative description of this behaviour.
 The rate $r_n = 1/\sqrt{n}$ is the usual rate in the regular parametric setting.